untillpro/qs/README.md

 - `qs`: show status of current folder

 - `qs d`                    : Download sources (git pull)
 - `qs u -m [message]`       : Upload sources (git add + commit + push)
 - `qs r`                    : Create release
 - `qs g`                    : Shows Git GUI
 - `qs -h`, `qs --help`      : Help for qs
-- `qs -v`, `qs --verbose`: Verbose output
+- `qs -v`, `qs --verbose`   : Verbose output

 - `qs fork`  		            : Forks repo to user's account and creates upstream
 - `qs dev repo-name`        : Make new dev branch with name repo-name Repo-name can be copied as
                                 - [Name and Permanent link] from Project Kaiser task.
                                 - URL of github issue with issue number.
                               If a buffer contains link on issue number, qs dev creates brnach and links it to github issue

 - `qs dev -d`         	    : Deletes branches in user's repository, which were accepted & mergred to parent repo
 - `qs dev -i`, 'qs dev --ignore-hook'    : Create developer branch and does not ask to add hook against large files.
 - `qs pr`                   : Create pull request.
 Title is taken from name of topic in "qs dev" command : If a branch is linked to github issue, qs pr makes a pull request, linked to that issue.
+- `qs pr -d`, qs pr --draft : Create pull request draft.
 - `qs pr merge [PR URL]`    : Merge pull request.

 Note:
   - `qs u` takes comment from clipboard.
 If current branch is "main/master",